dhis2/academy-web-app-dev-2022/workshop/02-ui-library/README.md

 <a name="solution" href=""></a>
 ## 7. Solution for all three tasks

 If you think you're done, you can compare your result with the solution in the `ui-library-task-solution` directory:

 ```
- ── workshop-1
+ ── workshop
     ├── 02-ui-library
     │   ├── README.md
     │   ├── ui-library-task-template
     │   └── ui-library-task-solution
 ```

 ### Submit your assignment

 When you're ready, please follow these [instructions](../../resources/GET_STARTED.md#how-to-submit-assignments) for submitting your assignment.